ojhsmith/APK/README.md

 # APK (Alcohol per krona) for iOS

 This project is a simple iOS app that aims to help with finding the drink that gives the most 'bang for the buck'.
-It was built as an excersise in iOS development.
+It was built as an exercise in iOS development.

 <h2>Background</h2>